 5. Subcontractor Costs

-CBS in project management often involve subcontractors to assist their projects.
+CBS in project management often involves subcontractors to assist their projects.
 Hiring subcontractors, such as electricians, plumbers, and roofers, is frequently necessary for specialized work.

 Each subcontractor has a separate contract with the main contractor.
 Their costs must be tracked individually to ensure services are delivered within the agreed budget and time frame.